Guymer/gst/README.md

 python3.10 run.py -1.0 50.7 20.0 --dur 0.09 --nang 361 --res 10m
 ```

-After sailing for 0.09 days at 20.0 knots a vessel will have gone 80,006.4 metres, which I'll round to 80km.
+After sailing for 0.09 days at 20.0 knots a vessel will have gone 80,006.4 metres, which I'll round to 80 kilometres.

 `run.py` is very slow for large values of `nang`.
-Try running only the first couple of lines and then run `compareBufferResolutions.py` to see what the benefit is.
+Try running only the first couple of the above lines and then run `compareBufferResolutions.py` to see what the benefit is.
 You can then run the remaining lines one-by-one and re-run `compareBufferResolutions.py` to see what the improvements are.
 You may come to the conclusion that it is not worth running `--nang 181` or `--nang 361`.

 ## Running `resolutionConvergence.py`